TylerFeemster/TylerFeemster/README.md

 👀 Interested in deep learning architectures, particularly Geometric Deep Learning (GDL).
-As both decision trees and mutual information are invariant to monotonic transformations of features, I'm looking to apply the insights of GDL to tabular data via decision trees and information theory.
+As both decision trees and mutual information are invariant to monotonic transformations of features, I'm applying the insights of GDL to tabular data via decision trees and information theory.

 🌱 Currently playing with Google's GenAI SDK for Python.